 The following factors shall be considered when determining a location for a proposed power meter cabinet.
-Evaluation of these design elements should also be reviewed during the post-stage1 field meeting, if scheduled.
+Evaluation of these design elements should also be reviewed during the post-stage 1 field meeting, if scheduled.
 City of Columbus approval of proposed cabinet location is recommended prior to plan development.

-- 1. The cabinet should be near the transformer providing service. - 2.
-The cabinet shall not be in the sidewalk unless specifically directed by the City of Columbus, City Engineer or appointed designee. - 3.
+- 1. When the power meter cabinet services one traffic signal, the meter cabinet should be located on the same corner as the controller cabinet.
+When the power meter cabinet services two traffic signals, the cabinet should be located near the transformer providing service. - 2.
+Wherever possible, the cabinet should not be located in the sidewalk.
+When the right-of-way is constrained and the cabinet must be installed in the sidewalk, a four foot pedestrian access route (PAR) adjacent to the meter cabinet shall be maintained.
+Reference is made to the City of Columbus ADA Rules and Regulations. - 3.
 The location should provide a safe location for maintenance staff to park and access the cabinet.
 Accommodations should be in the City right-of-way. - 4.
 The cabinet should be located in an area that provides the most protection from damage by errant vehicles.
 Cabinets shall be located in accordance with Section 600.2, (Clear Zone) of the Location and Design Manual, Volume 1, (L&Dv1) (Ohio Department of Transportation).
 For cabinet placement, the operational offset outlined in L&Dv1, section 600.2.3 shall be increased from 1.5 ft. to 3 ft. for all power meter cabinets. - 5.
 The cabinet shall be positioned to allow the door to fully open.
 The location shall allow adequate clearance from an adjacent structure to permit unobstructed access for maintenance staff and maintenance equipment.
 Maintenance staff shall not be required to stand too close or within the roadway.